siemens/pydcc/README.md

 ## License

-In general, the software was licensed under the [The MIT license](LICENSE).
+In general, the software was licensed under the [MIT License](LICENSE).
 Therefore, see the LICENSE file in the top-level directory.

 [Data examples](data) included in this repository may contain other licenses.
 Please reffer to the license decalrations within the data examples.